PaperStrange/Udacity_DataScientist/README.md

 ## Instruction to use<a name="instructions"></a>

-Feel free to donload and run in your local machine!
+Feel free to download and run in your local machine!
 If there is any advice or bug, please create a new issue or contact me by the e-mail [here](ziqianghuang@hust.edu.cn)
 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 This repository is distributed under the GNU license.